vedant-11/edumate---Intel-One-API/README.md

 - Seamless Knowledge Sharing Platform: EduMate distinguishes itself with its collaborative environment, encouraging students and teachers to share resources and notes seamlessly.
 This feature not only enriches the learning experience but also fosters a strong community of shared knowledge and support.
 - Comprehensive Student Performance Analytics: The platform offers in-depth analytics on student performance, providing educators with valuable insights.
 This feature enables targeted teaching strategies and support, making EduMate an invaluable tool for informed educational decision-making and enhanced student outcomes.
 - Encourages Mental Health: App will suggest various tips which will keep the students motivated and do not feel depressed.
+- Incentivising student: Teachers can reward student with tokens that they can use to redeem in canteen and send as gift to others for resources

 ## How we used Intel One API